loda-lang/loda-programs/programs/oeis/list3.md

 * [A337252](http://oeis.org/A337252) ([L40 program](337/A337252.asm)): Digits of 2^n can be rearranged with no leading zeros to form t^2, for t not a power of 2.
 * [A337300](http://oeis.org/A337300) ([L47 program](337/A337300.asm)): Partial sums of the geometric Connell sequence A049039.
 * [A337313](http://oeis.org/A337313) ([L13 program](337/A337313.asm)): a(n) is the number of n-digit positive integers with exactly three distinct base 10 digits.
+* [A337348](http://oeis.org/A337348) ([L52 program](337/A337348.asm)): Numbers formed as the product of two numbers without consecutive equal binary digits and sharing no common bits between them.
 * [A337483](http://oeis.org/A337483) ([L04 program](337/A337483.asm)): Number of ordered triples of positive integers summing to n that are either weakly increasing or weakly decreasing.
 * [A337484](http://oeis.org/A337484) ([L11 program](337/A337484.asm)): Number of ordered triples of positive integers summing to n that are neither strictly increasing nor strictly decreasing.
 * [A337519](http://oeis.org/A337519) ([L21 program](337/A337519.asm)): Length of the shortest walk in a n X n grid graph that starts in one corner and visits every edge.